symfony/symfony-docs/templates.rst

 Twig comes with a long list of `tags`_, `filters`_ and `functions`_ that are available by default.
-In Symfony applications you can also use these :doc:`Twig filters and functions defined by Symfony </reference/twig_reference>` and you can :doc:`create your own Twig filters and functions </templating/twig_extension>`.
+In Symfony applications you can also use these :doc:`Twig filters and functions defined by Symfony </reference/twig_reference>` and you can :ref:`create your own Twig filters and functions <templates-twig-extension>`.

 Twig is fast in the ``prod`` :ref:`environment <configuration-environments>` (because templates are compiled into PHP and cached automatically), but